josephtey/AmplifyWorkshop/README.md

 ## Adding In-App Authentication
 AWS Amplify uses AWS Cognito as its authentication service.
 AWS Cognito is a robust user directory service that handles user registration, authentication, account recovery & other operations.

+There are two steps to adding authentication:

+1. Provisioning the Authentication service (AWS Cognito)
+2. Connecting the Authentication service to your Web App

 0. Add a new terminal in your Cloud 9 IDE by clicking `Window` and then 'New Terminal'

    Change directory into your Amplify project.